effektif/admin-docs/docs/installation.rst

     * ``mongo admin -u effektif -p <enterEffektifPasswordHere> --eval "db.getUser('effektif');"``
     * On the command line you will see the user information including the four assigned roles.

-Once the Effektif user is created, its credentials have to be added to the Effektif configuration file to the properties ``effektif.mongodb.username`` and ``effektif.mongodb.password``\ .
+Once the Effektif user is created, its credentials have to be added to the Effektif configuration file to the ``effektif.mongodb.username`` and ``effektif.mongodb.password`` properties.
 Section :ref:`update-effektif-configuration` explains how to update the configuration file.

 Backup and restore
 ``````````````````
 You are advised to do regular backups of the MongoDB database to prevent a complete data loss in case of a system failure.
 The Effektif system will NOT backup the user data on its own.
 Section :ref:`backup` explains in details how to set up backups for MongoDB properly.
-Furthermore, section :ref:`restore` explains how you can restore an older version of the user data using one of the backups.
+Furthermore, the :ref:`restore` section explains how you can restore an older version of the user data using one of the backups.

 .. _configure-effektif: